tkjskanesga/.github/README.md

 # .github

-Only hitHub profiles for our community! 💖
+GitHub profiles for our community! 💖